 After each topic, there are some life application scenarios you can discuss and then ask…what would you do?
 I see this as PERFECT dinner table discussion, or long car drives on a family road trip.
 Ideally have all of your children in on the discussion, learn and grow together.

-I took a poll recently on Instagram.
-I asked what was the biggest pet peeve people have with how we use our phones nowadays.
+When I created these scenarios, I took a poll on Instagram and asked what was the biggest pet peeve people have with how we use our phones nowadays.
 The overwhelming majority of responses was some form of:

 “I feel unimportant when I am with someone and they respond to a text, scroll social media, tap on their apple watch, or answer a phone call that clearly isn’t an emergency.”